Learning to Defer in Congested Systems: The AI-Human Interplay: BACID with Learning: Optimism and Selective Sampling

 \section{\textsc{BACID} with Learning: Optimism and Selective Sampling}

-In this section, we extend our approach to the setting where the expected costs $h_k$ are initially unknown and the algorithm's classification, admission, and scheduling decisions should account for the need to learn these parameters online.
+In this section, we extend our approach to the setting where the =cost distributions $\{\set{F}_k\}_{k \in \set{K}}$ are initially unknown and the algorithm's classification, admission, and scheduling decisions should account for the need to learn these parameters online.